k3lGithub/k3lgithub.github.io/README.md

 ```
 Download and install java JDK
 `ADD IMAGE`
-If you are not sure where it is installed, try the below to find it’s `path`.
-NOTE:This will be useful when we set the enviorment variables later on.
+If you are not sure where it is installed, try the below to find it’s `path`. **NOTE:** This will be useful when we set the enviorment variables later on.
 ```markdown
 > which java
 ```